Bachelor of Arts (B.A.) in Music Overview

 All major music programs are accredited by the National Association of Schools of Music.

-The Bachelor of Arts in Music at SMWC is a comprehensive, liberal arts degree program that prepares students for various careers in music, and allows them to choose among many paths of graduate study.
+The Bachelor of Arts in Music at SMWC is a comprehensive, liberal arts degree program that prepares students for various careers in music and allows them to choose among many paths of graduate study.
 The coursework is structured to allow students to combine a music major with a degree in another field.
-The courses in the BA in Music make up the music core of studies for Music Therapy.
+The courses in the music degree make up the music core of studies for Music Therapy.

 - Military bands and choirs